Amin98Hosseini/E32_LORA/README.md

 4- sleep mode (mode 3) : in sleep mode receiving parameter setting command  is on.

-copr right 2020 reserved with elecomp_tech
+copy right 2020 reserved with elecomp_tech